rieckpil/progmot/content/post/writing-a-book-remotely.md

 ## Our Goals For This Project ⭐️

 Before we started to work on this project we met several times to get to know each other and align our goals and expectations.
-While we were all three working full-time for clients/an employer, we set the common understanding that this will be a fun side project.
+While all three of us were working full-time for clients/an employer, we set the common understanding that this would be a fun side project.

 We all have had some experience with AWS and Java in the past but wanted to learn more about this cloud provider in depth.
-When developing features for clients or customers we usually never had the time to explore the variety of AWS services.
+When developing features for clients or customers we usually never had the time to explore the variety of AWS services available.

 One major goal of this remote writing project was to get better at developing Java applications on AWS.
 As Spring Boot was our default technology stack back then, the choice came naturally to write about this niche.

-While there are many book on AWS in general, and Spring Boot, none of them talked about the full cycle for brining a Spring Boot application to production on AWS.
+While there are many books on AWS in general, and Spring Boot, none of them talked about the full cycle for bringing a Spring Boot application to production on AWS.

-Showcasing shiny features and machine learning capabilities of AWS is great, but teams also struggle to design an automated CI/CD pipeline to push their changes automatically AWS.
+Showcasing shiny features and machine learning capabilities of AWS is great, but teams also struggle to design an automated CI/CD pipeline to push their changes automatically on AWS.

 Personal goals:

 1. Learn about AWS
-2. Improve writing skills and tick off the bucket list item for "writing a book"
+2. Improve writing skills and tick off 'writing a book' from our bucket list
 3. Create awareness for ourselves to attract potential clients

 This included the current experience with AWS and what our plans with this project would be.

-Furthermore, the development journey doesn't stop when moving an implementation ticket to done and merging the code changes.
-Now the fun part begins as our code runs in production.
+Furthermore, the development journey doesn't stop when changing an implementation ticket to done and merging the code changes.
+Now, the fun part begins as our code runs in production.

-If we are in the lucky position to maintain and operate our own service (DevOps done right), we will get in contact with the following questions sooner or later:
+If we are in the lucky position to maintain and operate our own service (DevOps done right), we will correspond with the following questions that arise sooner or later:

 - How do I know my service is healthy and operating as expected?
-- What's the current average response time of my most important API endpoint?
+- What's the current average response time for my most important API endpoint?
-- What happened with the application yesterday night as one of our users was complaining about errors?
+- What happened with the application yesterday night?
+As one of our users was complaining about errors.
 - Where can I find and filter the logs from last Sunday?
 - etc.